AvolitesLtd/TitanManual/docs/running-the-show/linking-consoles-for-multi-user-or-backup.md

 >   Linked consoles must be running the same version of Titan.
 If using
     PC Suite (Titan Go or Simulator) you may need to disable any firewalls on the PC.
-Consoles used for Backup cannot have fewer licensed lines than the main console.
+Consoles used for Backup cannot have a lower system limit (fewer output lines) than the main console.
+    See [DMX Settings](../system-settings/dmx-output-mapping.md) for details of system limits for each console type.

 ## Setting Up Consoles for Multi-User